hexojs/site/source/docs/plugins.md

 ---
 ## Overview

 Hexo has a powerful plugin system.
-Most of built-in plugins are extensions of Hexo.
-This makes you easy to hook up your code.
+Most of the built-in plugins are extensions of Hexo.
+This makes it easy for you to hook up your code.

 ### Script

 If your code is simple, it's recommended to use a script.
-All you need to do is putting JavaScript files in `scripts` folder and they'll be loaded once Hexo is initialized.
+All you need to do is put JavaScript files in the `scripts` folder and they'll be loaded once Hexo is initialized.

 ### Plugin

-If your code is complicated or you want to publish it to NPM registry, it's recommended to use a plugin.
-First, create a folder in `node_modules` folder.
-The name of the folder must be started with `hexo-` so it could be loaded by Hexo.
-The folder must be contained at least 2 files: One is the main program and the other is `package.json` describing the purpose and the dependencies of the plugin.
+If your code is complicated or you want to publish it to the NPM registry, it's recommended to use a plugin.
+First, create a folder in the`node_modules` folder.
+The name of the folder start with `hexo-` in order for Hexo to load it.
+The folder must contain at least 2 files: one is the main program and the other is `package.json`, which describes the plugin's purpose and dependencies.

 ``` plain
 .